Labrador duck: Extinction

 Another theory that was said to lead to their extinction was a huge increase of human influence on the coastal ecosystems in North America, causing the birds to flee their niches and find another habitat.
 These ducks were the only birds whose range was limited to the American coast of the North Atlantic, so changing niches was a difficult task.
-The Labrador duck became extinct in the late 19th century.
+Whatever the causes may be, the Labrador duck became extinct in the late 19th century.